 The College of Business at the University of Mary Washington is committed to providing real world experiences and connections for our students in the business community.
 While we invite speakers into our classrooms, have groups work on projects with local organizations as part of course or student organization requirements, and even take students on “Learning Journeys” (e.g., field trips), we have a missing link—alumni mentors.
-To that end, we propose matching UMW alumni who work in business disciplines with interested undergraduates so that students can have access to a professional who can serve as a mentor for that student.
+To that end, we in 2012 we began matching UMW alumni who work in business disciplines with interested undergraduates so that students can have access to a professional who can serve as a mentor for that student.

 Because of today’s technology, an alumni can be literally anywhere in the world for this relationship to develop.
-We would ask the first contact be made by the alumni (mentor) to the student (mentee) by email.
-After the initial contact, the mentee would be expected to be the primary initiator of contact, and we would expect a minimum of three contacts per semester.
+We ask the first contact be made by the alumni (mentor) to the student (mentee) by email.
+After the initial contact, the mentee is expected to be the primary initiator of contact, and we expect a minimum of three contacts per semester.
 These interactions can be via email, text, phone, Skype, or in person!
 Ideally, the conversation topics should be directed by the mentee, but the mentor should feel comfortable in addressing topics s/he feel appropriate.

 At the end of each semester, we will ask both mentor and mentee to give brief feedback on the program.
 Specifically, we would like to know, from survey responses, what is working, what is NOT working, and what we can do to improve the program.
 Additionally, it will be interesting for us to learn what has surprised both populations about what they have learned and what some of the conversation topics have been.